g-mac/slomo/readme.md

 ## Miscellaneous Notes

-[This website](http://www.all8.com/tools/bpm.htm), called "Tap for Beat Pet Minute" was used as an example for some of the JS code.
+[This website](http://www.all8.com/tools/bpm.htm), called "Tap for Beat Per Minute" was used as an example for some of the JS code.

 -----